Ada-Developers-Academy/core-unit-2/api-1-setup-read/hello-world-routes.md

 ![Screenshot of Postman after making a GET request to /broken-endpoint-with-broken-server-code with a 500 Internal Server Error response](../assets/building-an-api/flask-hello-books_hello-error-postman.png)

+### !callout-info

+## Troubleshooting

+If you test in postman and see a generic error instead of a stack trace, ensure that debug is enabled by starting your application with `flask run --debug` and try again.

+### !end-callout

 ### Use Your Debugging Strategies

 Use a combination of Postman, the browser, server logs, the Internet, and your peers.
 Fix this endpoint so it no longer sends back a `500` response, and instead sends back a `200` response.